apioo/fusio/UPGRADE.md

 We recommend to upgrade each major version step by step i.e. if you have installed Fusio 3.x you should upgrade to 4.x before upgrading to 5.x etc.

+## Upgrade to 7.x

+Fusio 7.x requires PHP 8.4 as minimum version.

+There is no breaking change between 6.x and 7.x.

 ## Upgrade to 6.x

 Fusio 6.x requires PHP 8.3 as minimum version.